 Town (Youth) Sports: OPRYD offers a variety of sports programs year-round and encourages participants to develop a healthy and active lifestyle while learning leadership skills, teamwork and sportsmanship.
 Boys and girls of all skills and abilities are coached in the fundamentals of their chosen sport in order to improve individual and team performance.
-Track and Field, Junior Warriors Basketball, Tennis, and Flag Football are the primary sports offered.
-Additionally, Town Sports works with partners to expose youth to non-traditional sports such as soccer, lacrosse, pickle ball, yoga, etc.
+Flag Football, Junior Warriors Basketball, Tennis, and Soccer are the primary sports offered.
+Additionally, Town Sports works with partners to expose youth to non-traditional sports such as lacrosse, pickle ball, and yoga.